Giants' Ty Blach: Tosses quality start Tuesday

 Blach held the Indians to one run on seven hits while striking out three over seven innings Tuesday.
 He did not factor into the decision in a 2-1 victory.

 Blach displayed his ability to induce weak contact against a hard-hitting Indians squad, keeping the ball out of the heart of the plate and surrendering just one extra-base hit.
 The 26-year-old has strung together three consecutive quality starts (2.33 ERA) after getting shelled by the Mets for seven runs on June 23.
-The southpaw's pitch-to-contact style leaves him prone to the occasional blow up, but when he is on -- like he has been of late -- Blach could provide value to owners in deep formats.
+The southpaw's pitch-to-contact style leaves him prone to the occasional blow-up, but when he is on -- like he has been of late -- Blach could provide value to owners in deep formats.
 He will look to continue his run of quality starts in a favorable matchup against the Padres on Sunday.

 More News